Sangam5756/dev-meet/readme.md

      - pm2 start npm -- start   // the scipt name is start
      - pm2 logs // allow us to see the logs of console like if any error we can see here.
      - pm2 flush npm  // it will clear log , npm is name of application
-     - pm2 list  // it will give list of all the application running
+     - pm2 li st  // it will give list of all the application running
      - pm2 stop npm  // stop -> npm is name of process
      - pm2 delete //delete -> npm is name of process
      #### ADD